okta/terraform-provider-okta/website/docs/r/auth_server_policy.html.markdown

 - `description` - (Optional) The description of the Auth Server Policy.

-- `client_whitelist` - (Required) The clients to whitelist the policy for. `["ALL_CLIENTS"]` is a special value that can be used to whitelist for all clients.
-Otherwise it is a list of client ids.
+- `client_whitelist` - (Required) The clients to whitelist the policy for. `["ALL_CLIENTS"]` is a special value that can be used to whitelist all clients, otherwise it is a list of client ids.

 ## Attributes Reference